Learning Opportunities on AI Topics

 Over the course of a year, faculty engages in Transformation through Artificial Intelligence in Learning (TRAIL) projects, incorporates AI into their courses, and then showcases what they learned through AI Week’s annual TRAIL Blazer Showcase.

-Join us this year for our 2nd annual AI Week at Cline Library from 8:30 – Noon, Monday through Friday.
+Join us for our 2nd annual AI Week at Cline Library’s new AI Hub from 8:30 – Noon, Monday through Friday.
 Coffee and light refreshments will be served at 8:30, and there will be 3 presentations per day.
 Each presenter’s time and day will be announced soon.
 In the meantime, review the schedule below and register to attend in person or online via Zoom.

 The recipients of the 2025-2026 TRAIL grant are listed below. along with last year’s recorded topics and presentations!